eecs493staff/eecs493staff.github.io/docs/final-project/README.md

 For each theme's first interview transcript (P1), the teaching staff has annotated strengths and weaknesses in the question design, which should help you craft your own interview questions.

-### AI-Assisted Background Research Requirements

 ### Interview Requirements

 Each team member should conduct at least 2 interviews, with each session lasting 20-30 minutes.
 After conducting interviews, transcribe and clean your transcripts for submission.
-That means 8 interviews for teams of 3 or 4, and 10 interviews for teams of 5.
+That means 8 interviews for teams of 3 or 4.

+You are encouraged to recruit a diverse pool of participants, covering different stakeholders relevant to the problem.
+Comparing interviews with participants from different backgrounds and stakeholder groups will help you understand where their needs and priorities align or differ.

 ### Analysis Process

 Based on your transcripts, identify **_up to two_** user needs and two break points, using the techniques for synthesizing qualitative data from lectures (e.g. affinity diagram).
-Your team should come together and analyze all your interview transcripts.
-Comparing across interviewees will help you identify shared needs and differing priorities, refine your initial assumptions, and refine the problem you want to solve.
+Your team should come together to analyze all your interview transcripts, and identify where the interviewees' experiences and perspectives agree or diverge.
 To generate robust insights for your final project, aim to create as many notes as possible from the transcripts.
 The minimum requirements are:

 - 70+ white notes
 - 18-24 blue notes